graysonlee123/Vue-Subscription-Tracker/README.md

 [] No Subscription Found component
 [] account page - full screen route
   [] settings page - integrate with account page
-[] Date picker needs to show previous month and next month days [] Handle removing error on lost focus for an error'd field's input [] Integrate Tags
+[] Date picker needs to show previous month and next month days - make look and interact more like ticktick's [] Handle removing error on lost focus for an error'd field's input [] Integrate Tags
 [] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
+[x] Fix new sub form's date default date
 [x] Make a subscription "display" with an edit button to send to the subscription form [x] Have upcoming payments on subscription forms for view only [x] Mobile Responsiveness